 Twitter - @jhfrudd

-Heart podcasts are below.
+Links to the Heart BMJ podcasts are below:

 I am a HEFCE Clinical Senior Lecturer and Honorary Consultant in Cardiology at Addenbrooke’s Hospital and the University of Cambridge.
 My research is/has been supported by HEFCE, the Wellcome Trust, the British Heart Foundation, the Evelyn Trust, the Academy of Medical Sciences, EPSRC and the NIHR Cambridge Biomedical Research Centre.

 My research interests are in vascular imaging, using CT, MRI and nuclear methods.
 I'm also keen to apply biomechanical and mathematical methods to refining risk on top of imaging and demographic factors.
 I work across disease states, including stroke, ischaemic heart disease, peripheral vascular disease, aortic aneurysm, rheumatoid arthritis, pulmonary hypertension.
 Anywhere where there are arteries!

 After medical training in UK and Australia, my PhD at the University of Cambridge described the first use of FDG PET for atherosclerotic plaque imaging and was funded by a British Heart Foundation Clinical Research Fellowship.

 I was awarded a British Heart Foundation International Fellowship to work with Professor Zahi Fayad at Mount Sinai Medical Centre in New York.
 This allowed me to develop further my interest in atherosclerosis imaging using MRI, CT and targeted contrast agents.